 The following guide, therefore, shows the process of creating a general marketing strategy that includes native advertising.

 1: What are your goals?

 Start by defining your goals and objectives with your marketing and advertising activity.
-You could be generating more leads or seek to increase brand awareness.
-Take a look at the activities that have made up your marketing efforts, up to now, and find some relevant results you can use as benchmarks for your new strategy.
+You might be interested in generating more leads or increasing brand awareness.
+Take a look at the activities that have made up your marketing efforts thus far and find some relevant results you can use as benchmarks for your new strategy.

 If you are new to native advertising, you can wait three months and use your findings to set up realistic goals.

 Now that you know where you want to go, find out how much you can spend to get there.
 That’s right, it’s time to allocate resources and create a budget for your campaign activities.
 Your budget should also have some wiggle room, though, as you want to remain flexible enough to react to the feedback and online behavior as the campaigns progress.